 About The Ags United Inclusive Sports Program

-The Department of Campus Recreation and Unions has launched an inclusive sports program that promotes unity and understanding by bringing together people with and without disabilities to play sports and compete in an integrated way.
+The Department of Campus Recreation has launched an inclusive sports program that promotes unity and understanding by bringing together people with and without disabilities to play sports and compete in an integrated way.
 The department will host games in different sports each quarter, with registration open to any UC Davis student, and we will invite Team Davis as well as other local teams to participate.
 Team Davis is a non-profit community organization that serves local residents with developmental, cognitive and/or physical disabilities.
 Team Davis serves as the Davis area’s Special Olympics team.

 Why It Matters—For Everyone